Chengcheng-Xiao/Chengcheng-Xiao.github.io/about.md

 I am an electron wandering in a computer generated field.

-Okay, seriously, my name's Chengcheng Xiao.
-I'm currently a PhD candidate @ Imperal College London.
+Okay, seriously, my name's Chengcheng Xiao, a Post-doctroal researcher @ Imperial College London.
+I enjoy jotting down stuff that I find ineteresting and this is the place where I share my thoughts with the world ;)

 ---